Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Related Works

 \para{RL for CO.} There have been rich literature studying RL for CO problems, e.g., using Pointer Network in REINFORCE and Actor-Critic for routing problems \citep{paper_vrp}, combining Graph Attention Network with Monte Carlo Tree Search \rebut{for} TSP \citep{paper_co_realworld} and incorporating Structure-to-Vector Network in Deep Q-networks \rebut{for} maximum independent set problems \citep{paper_co_drl}. \citet{paper_rl_co_nn} proposed a framework to tackle CO problems using RL and neural networks. \citet{paper_tsp} combined REINFORCE and attention technique to learn routing problems. \citet{paper_co_graph_survey} and \citet{paper_rl_co_survey} are taxonomic surveys of RL approaches for graph problems. \citet{paper_ml_co} summarized learning methods, algorithmic structures, objective design and discussed generalization.
 In particular scaling to larger problems was mentioned as a major challenge.
 Compared to supervised learning, RL not only mimics existing heuristics, but also discover novel ones that humans have not thought of, for example chip design \citep{paper_chip_design} and compiler optimization \citep{paper_ml_compile}.
 Theoretically, there is a line of work on analyzing data-driven approach to combinatorial problems~\citep{balcan2020data}.
 However, to our knowledge, the theoretical analysis for RL-based method is still missing.

 \citet{paper_new_dog} focused on using RL to \rebut{tackle} \emph{online} CO problems, which means that the agent must make sequential and irrevocable decisions.
 They encoded the input in a length-independent manner.
-For example, the $i$-th element of a $n$-length sequence is encoded by the fraction $\frac{i}{n}$ and other features, so that the agent can generalize to unseen $n$, paving the way for Curriculum Learning.
-Three online CO problems were mentioned in their paper: Online Matching, Online Knapsack and Secretary Problem (SP). \rebut{Currently, Online Matching and Online Knapsack have only approximation algorithms \citep{paper_om_hard, paper_ok_hard}.} There are also other works about RL for online CO problems. \citet{paper_drl_om} uses deep-RL for Online Matching. \citet{paper_solo_online_co} studies Parallel Machine Job Scheduling problem (PMSP) and Capacitated Vehicle Routing problem (CVRP), which are both online CO problems, using offline-learning and Monte Carlo Tree Search.
+For example, the $i$-th element of a $n$-length sequence is encoded by the fraction $i / n$ and other features, so that the agent can generalize to unseen $n$, paving the way for Curriculum Learning.
+Three online CO problems were mentioned in their paper: ADW, Online Knapsack, and BCP.
+Currently, Online Matching (ADW) and Online Knapsack have only approximation algorithms \citep{paper_om_hard, paper_ok_hard}.
+There are also other works about RL for online CO problems. \citet{paper_drl_om} uses deep-RL for Online Matching. \citet{paper_solo_online_co} studies Parallel Machine Job Scheduling problem (PMSP) and Capacitated Vehicle Routing problem (CVRP), which are both online CO problems, using offline-learning and Monte Carlo Tree Search.

-\para{LMDP.} We provide the exact definition of LMDP in Sec.~\ref{sec:lmdp}.
+\para{LMDP.} We provide the exact definition of LMDP in \Cref{sec:lmdp}.
 As studied by \citet{paper_multimodel_mdp}, in the general cases, optimal policies for LMDPs are \emph{history-dependent}.
 This is different from standard MDP cases where there always exists an optimal \emph{history-independent} policy.
 They showed that even finding the optimal history-independent policy is \emph{NP-hard}. \citet{paper_latent_mdp} investigated the sample complexity and regret bounds of LMDP \rebut{in the history-independent policy class}.
 They presented an exponential lower-bound for a general LMDP and derived algorithms with polynomial sample complexities for cases with special assumptions. \citet{paper_reward_mixing} showed that in reward-mixing MDPs, where MDPs share the same transition model, a polynomial sample complexity is achievable without any assumption \rebut{to find an optimal history-independent policy}.